Internal Security Act (Singapore): Subversive documents

-Under Chapter III of Part II of the ISA, the minister responsible for printing presses and publications – currently the Minister for Communications and Information – is authorized to ban documents and publications that are subversive or otherwise undesirable.
-For instance, the Minister may prohibit (absolutely or conditionally) the printing, publication, sale, issue, circulation or possession of a document or publication that:
+Under Chapter III of Part II of the ISA, the minister responsible for printing presses and publications – currently the Minister for Communications and Information – is authorised to ban documents and publications that are subversive or otherwise undesirable.
+The Minister may prohibit (absolutely or conditionally) the printing, publication, distribution, or possession of any document that incites violence, encourages disobedience to the law or lawful orders, is likely to disturb public order or promote hostility between racial or social groups, or is prejudicial to Singapore's national interest, public order, or security.

-(a) contains any incitement to violence;

-(b) counsels disobedience to the law or to any lawful order;